Is it Really Fall Until You Visit Gull Meadow Farms?

 With so much to see, expect to spend a few hours here which may leave some rumbling tummies.
 Have no fear- there is food on the farm to refuel and picnic tables to enjoy it.

 Gull Meadow offers pizza in addition to its market food.
-NEW for 2022: Food Trucks!
-Food trucks make their debut on the farm this year; you can see the schedule here.
+Back for 2023: Food Trucks!
+See the food truck schedule here.

 8 – Go Apple Picking